-The Committee Charter is still in the process of being finalised, and will soon be available in the shareholders information section of the KAML web site under construction.
+The Committee Charter is available in the shareholders information section of the KAML website.

 c) Committee Structure

 Committee members are chosen for the skills, experience and other qualities they bring to the Committee.

 At the next Board meeting following each Committee meeting, the Board is given a report by the Chairman of the respective Committee and Minutes of the meeting are tabled.
 The Audit Committee is comprised of two Non-Executive Directors, who are duly appointed by the Board.